techservicesillinois/SecOps-Powershell-CISDSC/docs/dsc_getting_started.md

 ## WinRm

 ### Enabling
-- WinRM will need to be enabled on the machine for the LCM to do it's job.
+- WinRM will need to be enabled on the machine for the LCM to do its job.
 This is due to it leveraging "implicit remoting".
-Documentation for WinRM can be found [here](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management) or you can use the quick setups with either of the following commands to enable with default configuration.
-These commands will not work if any network adapter is set to use the public network profile.
-It is possible to bypass this but not recommended for security reasons, recommended solution is to set them to domain or private.
+Documentation for WinRM can be found [here](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management), or you can use the quick setups with either of the following commands to enable it with a default configuration.
+These commands will not work if any network adapter is set to use the _Public_ network profile.
+If any network adapter does not have the "Public" network profile, the recommended solution is to set it to _Domain_ or _Private_.
 This includes virtual adapters such as ones created by VPNs or Hypver-V.

 ```powershell
 # -Force can be omitted if doing this manually but is required to suppress prompts when running in an automated fashion